 Modern Mysticism

-Are you a mystic?
-You’ve probably never thought of yourself as one.
+Have you ever thought of yourself as a mystic?
 You’ll rarely find a mystic calling herself a mystic, though anyone who seeks to experience the Divine on a personal and intimate level could be on the mystic’s path.
 The path of a mystic is one of the heart; it’s for those who have fallen in love with the Creator or creation itself.

 The word Mystic is from the Greek Mystkos – it means the pursuit of direct, personal communion with God.
 Surprisingly, half of all Americans report they’ve had a mystical or religious experience.
 Maybe you’ve had the momentary awareness of a deep connectedness with the Divine.